Overview of the relationship with the Financial Statements module

 As you can see, the statement setup strongly impacts the budget setup.
 Therefore, you should consider creating a custom statement for budgeting and forecasting purposes.

-The presence of these nested calculations at each level in the budget hierarchy might be undesirable because:
+*It's important to note that the presence of these nested calculations at each level in the budget hierarchy might be undesirable because:

 Many of them might be redundant from a budgeting perspective.
 As a result, the worksheet might contain a lot of white space and several rows you don’t need (often, they contain zero values).